On exact truncation of backward waves in elastrodynamics: Exact TBC for any exterior scattering problem

 Choose $r=1$, $N_0=8$, $M=20$, and let $u=G_1(x;x^*)$ be an elastic field excited by the source point $x^*=(0.3,0)\in B(0,r)$.
 For all previous media in section 3.3 with $\rho=\omega=1$, we choose proper values of $N$ such that the following error quantity

 is less than $10^{-9}$.
 The results are listed in Table~\ref{tab:tbc}.

-Here, $T_{\rm prep}$ records the running time for symbolically computing the coefficients $c_n^\pm(x_2)$ in (\ref{eq:exppx1}) and (\ref{eq:expqx1}) for $G_{11}$, and similar coefficients for the other components of $G$. $T_{\rm cal}$ records the running time for discretizing the operators ${\cal S}$ and ${\cal K}$ and evaluating $E_{\rm inf}$.
+Here, $T_{\rm prep}$ records the running time for symbolically computing the coefficients $c_n^\pm(x_2)$ in (\ref{eq:exppx1}) and (\ref{eq:expqx1}) for $G_{11}$, and similar coefficients for the other components of $G$, and $T_{\rm cal}$ records the running time for evaluating $E_{\rm inf}$.
 Results in Table~\ref{tab:tbc} provide a solid evidence for the correctness of the TBC, regardless of the propagation behavior of wave fields at infinity.
 One may increase $N$ to get more accurate approximations of the TBC.
-For example, we show the relation of $E_{\rm inf}$ against $N$ for media (I), (III), (V) and (VIII) in Figure~\ref{fig:err:N}, where $E_{\rm inf}$ decays at a rate roughly proportional to $N^{-6}$, due to the order of accuracy of Alpert's rule we have chosen.
+For example, we show the relation of $E_{\rm inf}$ against $N$ for media (I), (III), (V) and (VIII) in Figure~\ref{fig:err:N}, where $E_{\rm inf}$ decays at a rate roughly proportional to $N^{-6}$, due to the order of accuracy of Alpert's rule we use.

 If $u$ and ${\cal B}_{\nu} u$ on $\partial B(0,r)$ are available, then, in the exterior domain $\mathbb{R}^2\backslash\overline{B(0,r)}$, $u$ can be computed via Green's representation formula (\ref{eq:grep}).
 This is illustrated by Figure~\ref{fig:grerep} for media (II), (IV), (VII) and (IX),